LLM4Rocq/babel-formal/doc/details.md

 We also introduce two new datasets
 * **Pile of Rocq**: a collection of Rocq codes and documentation to pre-trained LLMs.
-* **Rocq reasoning**: a subset of mathcomp and mathcomp analysis augmented with CoT synthetically generated.
+* **Rocq reasoning**: a subset of mathcomp and mathcomp analysis augmented with CoT synthetically generated with DeepSeek R1.

 ### Available pre trained models